 Frequently Asked Questions

 Below you will find detailed information from some of our most frequently asked questions to support your decision to consider and apply to the Interdisciplinary Co-op Education Program.
-If you have additional questions and would like to connect with a Program Coordinator, please contact the Co-op Office.
+If you have additional questions and would like to connect with a Program Coordinator, please contact the Co-op Program Office.

 UBC Okanagan undergraduate students registered in COOP work term courses are responsible for withdrawing from academic courses for the periods when they are engaging in co-op work experience.
-In accordance with the UBC Co-operative Education Terms & Conditions, students are required to limit their enrollment in academic courses to those delivered outside of their employer’s business hours, and max one (1) course per work term and obtain permission from both employer and Faculty in conjunction with the Co-op Program prior to commencing the course.
+In accordance with the UBC Co-operative Education Terms & Conditions, students are required to limit their enrollment in academic courses to those delivered outside of their employer’s business hours, and max one (1) course per work term and obtain permission from both employer and Faculty in conjunction with the Interdisciplinary Co-op Education Program prior to commencing the course.